Apple finally gets Cupertino’s permission to occupy parts of Apple Park spaceship building

 About one year after construction on the first phase of Apple Park was originally scheduled to be finished, the city of Cupertino has finally granted Apple a series of temporary occupancy permits that allow employees to move into parts of the main building.

-According to a spreadsheet compiled by Albert Salvador, a Cupertino building official, Apple received temporary occupancy permits on December 30 for five of the 12 sections of the massive circular structure.
+According to a spreadsheet compiled by Cupertino building official Albert Salvador, Apple received temporary occupancy permits on December 30 for five of the 12 sections of the massive circular structure.
 The company had actually received a previous temporary occupancy permit back in July for one section of the headquarters that contains the restaurant and atrium.

 The permits have allowed larger numbers of Apple employees to begin the move-in process this month.
 There have been scattered references to the move across social media, though Apple has reportedly kept a pretty tight lid on social media sharing.